process-analytics/bpmn-visualization-examples/README.md

 to quickly have an overview of the `bpmn-visualization` capabilities.

 You will find both
-- several demos.
+- demos: show what you can do with bpmn-visualization in various use cases, in dedicated user oriented situations
-- the examples described in more details below in this page.
-They demonstrate how to use a single feature.
+- examples: demonstrate how to use a single feature.

 ## Running examples locally